aws-solutions-library-samples/guidance-for-building-a-poc-for-amazon-fsx-for-lustre/README.md

 <img src="assets/images/lfs.JPG" width="577" height="400" />

-View the current stripe count.
+View the current stripe count. (i.e. your mountpath would be /fsx in this Guidance)
 ```bash
 lfs getstripe -d /<mountpath>
 ```